PossibleLlama/worklog/docs/README.md

 - `--duration 30` How long the work took.
 This can be any unit of measurement that suits you.
 This will override the default value in the config file.
-- `--tags "buzz, bang"` A comma seperate list of tags to describe the work.
+- `--tags "buzz, bang"` A comma separate list of tags to describe the work.
 - `--when "2000/12/31"` Timestamp of when the work was done.
 This should be in [RFC3339] format, either just the date, or datetime.